-AEPM has requested a screening study to determine the impacts on SPP and first-tier third party facilities due to a Delivery Point Transfer of 14 MW.
+NPPM has requested a screening study to determine the impacts on SPP and first-tier third party facilities due to a Delivery Point Transfer of 4 MW.
 Third party includes both first-tier neighboring facilities outside SPP and Transmission Owner facilities within SPP that are not under the SPP OATT.
 The service type requested for this screening study is Delivery Point Transfer (DPT).
-The period of the service requested is from 2/01/2011 to 2/01/2031.
+The period of the service requested is from 3/1/2015 to 3/1/2022.

 The principal objective of this study is to identify system problems and potential system modifications necessary to facilitate the DPT request while maintaining system reliability.
 The DPT request was studied using two system scenarios.
-The service was modeled by a transfer from the CSWS to OKGE and from SPA to CSWS.
+The service was modeled by a transfer from NPPD to NPPD.
 The two scenarios were studied to capture system limitations caused or impacted by the requested service.
-An analysis was conducted on the planning horizon from 2/01/2011 to 2/01/2031.
+An analysis was conducted on the planning horizon.

-The service was modeled from the CSWS to OKGE and from SPA to CSWS.
-The requested service does not significantly impact facilities on the SPP system or first-tier third party systems.
+The requested service does not significantly impact facilities on the SPP system.
 Tables 1 and 2 summarize the results of the screening study analysis for the new source location for the scenarios listed in the table.
 Table 1 lists SPP and first-tier third party thermal transfer limitations identified.
 Table 2 lists SPP and first-tier third party voltage transfer limitations identified.
 Table 3 lists the network upgrades required to mitigate the limitations impacted by this request.
 Table 4 lists the potential redispatch relief pairs to prevent deferral of service, if applicable.